abinit/abinit/doc/mkdocs-user-guide/optic.md

 # the Optic utility

-## Frequency dependent linear optical dielectric function and second order nonlinear optical susceptibility.
+Frequency dependent linear optical dielectric function and second order nonlinear optical susceptibility.

 This file explains the i/o parameters needed for the calculation of the frequency dependent linear optical dielectric function and second order nonlinear optical susceptibility, in the RPA approximation (sum over states using independent electronic states) thanks to the Optic utility of the ABINIT package.
 The user is advised to be familiar with the main [[help:abinit]] before reading the present file.

-A knowledge of the computation of the linear response d/dk perturbation, explained in the [ABINIT (respfn) help file](help_respfn.html), is also requested.
+A knowledge of the computation of the linear response d/dk perturbation, explained in the [[help:respfn]], is also requested.
 Actually, a full understanding of the ABINIT treatment of perturbation (respfn) should NOT be requested in order to use Optic, but with the present ordering of the help files and tutorial, this is not obvious.
 In a